MDMA Use and Depression

-Some ecstasy users who experience depression might have been depressed before they started using ecstasy.
+Some MDMA users who experience depression might have been depressed before they started using MDMA.
 Depression is a common illness that often goes undiagnosed and untreated.
 This is particularly true for teenagers and young adults who suffer from mild to moderate depression.
-It is likely that many compulsive ecstasy users are unconsciously trying to self-medicate their depression.
-(Of course, Ecstasy is not an effective daily antidepressant and may actually exacerbate symptoms of depression.)
+It is likely that many compulsive MDMA users are unconsciously trying to self-medicate their depression.
+(Of course, MDMA is not an effective daily antidepressant and may actually exacerbate symptoms of depression.)

-Are there ways to reduce the risk of depression if using ecstasy?
+Are there ways to reduce the risk of depression if using MDMA?

 Yes.
 Below are some common sense suggestions that can really make a difference.

 Moderation.
 There are biochemical reasons (explained above) why frequent MDMA use increases the likelihood of depression.
-Remember, with Ecstasy, LESS IS MORE.
+Remember, with MDMA, LESS IS MORE.